Time is running out: against the clock, we need to imagine a better future.

-An immersive experiment for the invention of the future, WE KNOW NOT WHAT WE MAY BE draws on cutting-edge research to ‘rehearse’ possible tomorrows.
+A collaborative and immersive experiment for the invention of the future, WE KNOW NOT WHAT WE MAY BE invites you to ‘rehearse’ possible tomorrows.
 There is widespread recognition that the world cannot continue in the same vein displayed so far this century, but like Shakespeare's Ophelia, 'we know not what we may be'.
-From AI and robotics to carbon taxes and universal basic income, this performance installation explores the most transformative contemporary ideas, to ask who could we be in the future?
+From AI and robotics to responses to climate change, this performance installation takes big ideas and puts people at the heart of the deciding: who could we be in the future?

 Admitted in ‘shifts’, audiences initially listen to a 20-minute talk from expert speakers from economics, geography and environmental science.
 They are then invited to explore what it would be like to live in an alternative economic future, based on a fictional scenario devised from leading experts’ research.
 These range from economic systems (eg universal basic income, carbon tax), to the future of food and land, to robotics and IA and our relationship to work.
 Together with artistic collaborators from METIS, led by director Zoë Svendsen, audiences are invited to co-imagine a realistic collective vision of the future.

 WE KNOW NOT WHAT WE MAY BE will debut at the Barbican as part of 'The Art of Change' Season, which explores how artists can respond, reflect and affect change in the social and political landscape.